GHROTIC/TheRA-RGARC-Guide/README.md

 ### 4. How do I update the software?

 ###### ***Once you are connected to Wifi you can go into Options -> Arcupdate to open the OTA Update Software.
-By default it will have Updating to the latest Version highlighted and you will only need to press the A button to confirm.
+By default it will have "Updating to the latest Version" highlighted and you will only need to press the A button to confirm.
 Once the update has completed and you are back at the Main Menu go to Options -> Fix Permissions.
 After the Fix Permissions script sends you back to the Main Menu press the Start Button and go down the menu to Quit -> Restart.***

 ### 5. How do I change my Theme?